 Taxpayers generally use the Internal Revenue Service’s form 1040, 1040a or 1040EZ to report their income.
 Farmers report their farm income on a form known as Schedule 1040F (or simply Schedule F).
 As the IRS uses the term, a Schedule refers to a sheet of paper that gets attached to the main piece of paper to explain it.
 In this case, Schedule F, which may only be used for income that comes from farming, gets attached to the taxpayer’s 1040 form to explain how the farm taxpayer earned his or her farm income.

-Schedule C is the IRS form taxpayers use to report profit and losses from businesses which are related to farming but do not qualify for Schedule F, such as landlords who only have income from renting farmland.
-(If landlords “materially participate” in the running of the farm they may file Schedule F; however, this requires a lengthy tax analysis to determine whether they qualify.)
-Others that would qualify for Schedule C are: soil preparation consultants, veterinarians, farm laborers, horticultural workers, farm managers, and people who breed, raise and care for dogs, cats or other pet animals.
+Schedule C is the IRS form taxpayers use to report profit and losses from businesses that are related to farming but do not qualify for Schedule F, such as landlords who only have income from renting farmland.
+(If landlords "materially participate” in the running of the farm they may file Schedule F; however, this requires a lengthy tax analysis to determine whether they qualify.)
+Other farm ventures that would qualify for Schedule C include soil-preparation consultants, veterinarians, farm laborers, horticultural workers, farm managers, and people who breed, raise and care for dogs, cats or other pet animals.

 The first part of Schedule F requires farm taxpayers to supply the details of their farm income.
 These questions involve how much livestock was bought for resale, as well as questions about crops that were raised and sold.
-Some miscellaneous sources of farm income also get reported such as co-op distributions and payments from farm programs such as Commodity Credit Corporation loans.
+Some miscellaneous sources of farm income also get reported, such as co-op distributions and payments from farm programs like Commodity Credit Corporation loans.
 Money paid for custom machine work and fuel tax refunds should also be included.